Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights

 The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County northwest of Chicago.
 Huntley Battalion Chief Mike Pierce told ABC-7-TV that firefighters and other emergency services were responding to downed power lines, trees and tree branches, and that power outages had been reported.
 Building damage appeared to be concentrated around two apartment buildings, he said.

-More than 10,000 customers lost power in the region, but power was mostly restored by Thursday morning, according to poweroutage.us.
+More than 10,000 customers lost power in the region, according to poweroutage.us.

+In Hodgkins, southwest of Chicago, police said storm damage and debris was found on the north end of town, near a shopping center.

+Brett Borchardt, senior meteorologist with the National Weather Service, confirmed to WGN-TV that multiple tornadoes touched down across the Chicago area.
+He said surveying the damage will likely take days.

 Over the years many tornadoes have struck in the Chicago metropolitan area, and several have hit within the city limits of Chicago, according to the National Weather Service.
 Between 1855 and 2021, the weather service recorded 97 significant tornadoes in the Chicago metro area.